microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/agreement.md

 Namespace: microsoft.graph

-Represents a tenant's customizable terms of use agreement that is created and managed with Microsoft Entra.
+Represents a tenant's customizable terms of use agreement that is created and managed with Microsoft Entra ID Governance.
 You can use the following methods to create and manage the [Microsoft Entra Terms of Use feature](#see-also) according to your scenario.

 ## Methods